- Health and Human Services

 What We Do

-The Montgomery County Health Department PHEP team provides liaison support and technical assistance to County and local emergency management officials, specifically focused on issues surrounding public and community health in emergencies.
+The Montgomery County Office of Public Health PHEP team provides liaison support and technical assistance to County and local emergency management officials, specifically focused on issues surrounding public and community health in emergencies.
 Additionally, the PHEP team coordinates and manages the County Medical Reserve Corps (MRC) which as an all-volunteer medical workforce, specifically trained to respond in emergencies and disasters.

 How We Can Assist You

-- Organizational health preparedness (Pandemic & Bioterrorism) planning assistance
+- Organizational Health preparedness (pandemic and bioterrorism) planning assistance

-- Local (public) or organizational (private) Point of Dispensing (POD) planning assistance
+- Local (public) or organizational (private) POD planning assistance

 - Inclusion in local and regional training and exercises

-- Business Pandemic and Bioterrorism Continuity Of Operations Plan (COOP) development assistance
+- Business Pandemic and Bioterrorism COOP development assistance

-- Set up an organizational Chapter of the Medical Reserve Corps (MRC)
+- Set up an organizational Chapter of the MRC